Why Highly Empathetic People Sleep Better

 What Scientists Discovered

-According to the study’s findings, participants with the highest levels of empathy exhibited the best sleep quality and lower levels of anxiety.
-However, researchers found no correlation between empathy and sleep duration, as reported by the Daily Mail.
+The study found that participants with the highest levels of empathy had the best sleep quality and lower anxiety.
+However, the researchers found no correlation between empathy and sleep duration, as reported by the Daily Mail.

-While empathetic individuals tend to go to bed late and often struggle to fall asleep due to anxiety—perhaps worrying about not calling home or accidentally saying something inappropriate—they still manage to sleep better, the researchers noted.
+Empathetic people tended to go to bed late and often had trouble falling asleep because of anxiety—worries like failing to call home or accidentally saying something inappropriate—but they still managed to sleep better, the researchers said.

 The study’s conclusions were published in the journal Brain and Behavior.